w8s-class/CS1520-Class-Information/docs/presentations/overview/html-intro.md

 ## Modern Use of HTML

 * HTML is used to present the structure of a document
-    * What/where text should be displayed
+    * What text should be displayed
+    * The hierarchical structure of the information
-    * Where images should be placed
+    * Where images should be placed in context of content

+-###-

+## HTML and CSS

 * It is often used in conjunction with Cascading Style Sheets (CSS), which describe the presentation of the document
     * Colors, fonts, etc.
+    * Layout of content

 -###-